KlimesJiri/KlimesJiri/README.md

 - 👋 Hi, I’m Jiri Klimes, a UNI student and aspiring developer form Czech Republic.

-- I’m interested in programming and Android Apps.
-My favorite programming langauge is Java.
+- I’m interested in programming, Web development and development of Android Apps.
+My favorite programming langauge and one in which I'm most experienced at is Java .

-- And I’m currently learning Kotlin and Android Studio for Android App Development.
+- I’m currently learning Kotlin and Android Studio for Android App Development.

 - How to reach me ...
-You can contact me on my email: it.klimes@gmail.com
+You can contact me through my email: it.klimes@gmail.com

 - Currently living in city of Brno and studying at the Brno University of Technology, Czech Republic.

 - You can take a look at my work in my public repositories containing my Java practice and projects as well as begginer Android Apps in the Kotlin-Android repository.
+(See links below)

 [My Java Codes](https://github.com/KlimesJiri/core-java)